Without provider discussion, more parents keeping leftover prescription narcotics in the home

 What do you think?

 If your child has pills leftover from a pain medication prescription, what do you do with them?
 Has a provider ever discussed how to dispose of them?
-Don't forget to share your thoughts in the comments below and on Facebook and Twitter @csmottpoll.
+Don't forget to share your thoughts with us on Twitter @csmottpoll.